propertyhive/WP-Property-Hive-Demo-Data-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 2.0.1 =
+* WP CLI integration so demo data can be generated on the command line using: create-demo-data
+* Run instructional text through __() so 'Property Hive' is translated by White Label add on
+* Declared support for WordPress 6.6.2

 = 2.0.0 =
 * Overhaul UI